kid-yume/spike/README.md

 `spike register 5555555555 bobbyfresh`

 ### Change Username
-Spike allows you to update how your username appears in chat.
+Spike allows you to update how your username appears in chat. <br />
 `spike change username traderBobby📈💯📉`

 ### Muting messages from users